exercism/erlang/README.md

 ### Implementing an exercise

-When there is a mention of “slug-name” it refers to the slug as used on exercism URLs, “erlangified_slug_name” does mean, that you have to replace dashes (`-`) in the slug by underscores (`_`) to make them compatible with erlang syntax.
+When there is a mention of "slug-name", it refers to the slug as used on exercism URLs.
+In contrast, "erlangified_slug_name" is the slug-name with all dashes (`-`) replaced by underscores (`_`) to make the name compatible with Erlang syntax.

-1. Create a folder `exercises/<slug-name>`
+  1. Create a folder `exercises/<slug-name>`.
-2. Set up folder structure (`include`, `src`, and `test`).
+  2. Set up folder structure (`src`, and `test`).
-3. Copy `rebar.conf`, `src/*.app.src`, and `include/exercism.hrl` from
+  3. Copy `rebar.config` and `src/*.app.src` from another exercise.
-   another exercise.
-   1. Find the line `{eunit_tests, [{application, <erlangified_slug_name>}]}`
-        in `rebar.conf` and alter it to match the current exercise.
+    1. Leave `rebar.config` unchanged.
-   2. Rename `src/*.app.src` to `src/<erlangified_slug_name>`.
+    1. Rename `src/*.app.src` to `src/<erlangified_slug_name>.app.src`.
-   3. Change the old erlangified_slug_name on the first line to the new one.
+    1. On the first line of this file change the old erlangified_slug_name to the new one.
-   4. Change the old slug-name on the second line to the new one.
+    1. On the second line change the old slug-name to the new one.
-   5. Leave `include/exercism.hrl` untouched.
+  4. In the `src`-folder, create two files: `example.erl` and `<erlangified_slug_name>.erl`.
+   The first is for your example solution, the second is the 'empty' solution to give students a place to start.
+   You might take the files from another exercise as your starting point.
+   Ensure their module names match their (new) file names.
+  5. In the `test`-folder, create one file: `<erlangified_slug_name>_tests.erl`
-4. Create a testfile/-module in `test`-folder.
-It is preferred to name it after the erlangified_slug_name and insert the boilerplate code shown below.
+   and insert the boilerplate code shown below.
-5. Implement your example in `src/example.erl` and use `example` as the name for the module.
-6. Add tests.
-Make sure you are using the macro `?TESTED_MODULE` when referencing the students module.
+   This file is for the test cases.
+  6. Implement/correct your solution in `src/example.erl`.
+  7. Add tests to `<erlangified_slug_name>_tests.erl`.
-7. Run tests using `rebar3 eunit`.
+  8. Run tests using `rebar3 eunit`.

-Repeat steps 5., 6., and 7. until all tests are implemented and your solution passes all tests.
+Repeat steps 6, 7, and 8 until all tests are implemented and your example solution passes them all.

 If there is a `exercises/<slug-name>/canonical-data.json` in [problem-specifications](https://github.com/exercism/problem-specifications), make sure to